FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 ### Height clamping

-The height clamping is managed by the *Source fit speakers elevation* parameter.
-The behavior of enable it will not be the same between 2D or 3D speakers arrays:
+The height clamping can be activated by the *Source fit speakers elevation* parameter, in the room options.
+Height clamping works in a different way depending on if you are working with a 2D or 3D speaker array.

 + **2D Speakers Arrays**